 Pour the sliced peaches into a pot and stir in the light brown sugar and tapioca starch till coated.
 Heat over medium heat until the peaches start to bubble a little around the edges.
 Turn the heat to low and cook for eight to ten minutes.
 This gives the peaches a head start in the baking department.

 1 cup sorghum flour or GF oat flour

 1/2 cup almond meal (also known as almond flour)

 1/2 teaspoon bourbon vanilla extract

-6 tablespoons of light olive oil or melted vegan butter spread
+6 tablespoons of your favorite baking oil or melted vegan butter spread

-1 egg replacer (I used Ener-G Egg Replacer, mixed)
+1 egg or 1 egg replacer such as Ener-G Egg Replacer, mixed

 The biscuit dough will come together quickly- don't beat it to death.
 Just till smooth.
 It should be a wee bit sticky (not too wet and not too dry) like a biscuit dough/batter.

 Spoon the hot peaches into the prepared baking dish.

 Plop spoonfuls of the biscuit dough on top of the peaches.